NewAgeNations/solana_tradingagent_ai/README.md

 # NewAgeNations DAO

 Welcome to **NewAgeNations DAO** – a Dev Hub for AI Tokenisation & API Automations for The NewAge Nations.
-Our ecosystem incentivizes participation through dual-token subscription staking; rewwarding holders of NACH with SOL every 10 minutes, and upto 100% APR incentives every 90 days.
-Holding upto 100,000 NAC, you are eligible to participate in the NACH 100% APR Subscription-Staking and also participate in NewAge Nations commmunity voting.
+Our ecosystem incentivizes participation through dual-token subscription staking; rewwarding holders of NAC with NewAgeCash, and upto 100% APR incentives every 90 days.
+Holding NAC, you are eligible to participate in the NACH 100% APR Subscription-Staking and also participate in NewAge Nations commmunity voting.

 Our platform consists of three core tokens:
 - **NewAgeCoin (NAC):** Our DApp's native token for voting & commmunity participation.
 - **NewAgeCash (NACH):** The utility-payment token for Subscription-Staking, and  incemtives.
-- **NewAge Nations DAO (NAN):** Our community-driven model for funding the NewAge Nations DAO.
+- **NewAge Nations DAO (NAN):** Our community-driven vault for the NewAge Nations TRADE-CENTRE.

-Our AI-powered Dapp and High Volume Trading System (HVTS) generate daily revenues, facilitating NACH buy-backs and enabling daily liquidity for NAC.
+Our AI-powered NewAge Nations TRADE-CENTRE facilitates NACH buy-backs, enabling daily liquidity for NACH.

 ---